hotwired-laravel/turbo-laravel/README.md

 Turbo will automatically dispatch a GET AJAX request as soon as a lazy-loading Turbo Frame enters the DOM and replace its content with a matching Turbo Frame in the response.

-You may also trigger a Turbo Frame with forms and links that are _outside_ of such frames by pointing to them like so:
+You may also trigger a Turbo Frame with forms and links that are _outside_ of such frames by pointing to them with a `data-turbo-frame` attribute:

 ```blade
 <div>